Conformational variability of loops in the SARS-CoV-2 spike protein: Results and discussion

 It is well-known that the SARS-CoV-2 RBD as a whole can adopt an `up' or `down' conformational state \citep{wrapp2020cryo}.
+Seven of the 17 loop instances with multiple conformations were located within the RBD.
+Notably, both 475--487 and 495--506 which interact with ACE2 are among these.
 Thus, we examined whether this higher propensity for multiple conformation loops within the RBD might be associated with the chains having an `up' or `down' RBD state, even when the S protein chain is considered in isolation.
-Notably, both 475--487 and 495--506 which interact with ACE2 are among these.
 We took PDB 6zge \citep{wrobel2020sars}, where it is known that chain A has a `down' RBD and chain B has an `up' RBD.
 Then, each of the 193 S protein chains was classified as `up' or `down' according to whether its backbone RMSD to 6zgeB or 6zgeA was smaller.
 Based on this criterion, the loop at 370--375 has both distinct conformations coming from `down' RBD chains, while four other loops with two conformations (329--338, 422--430, 438--451, 475--487) indeed have one conformation associated with the `up' state and the other associated with the `down' state.
 Of the two remaining loops, 495--506 has one conformation from an `down' RBD and two from an `up' RBD, while 517--523 has two conformations from each.
 Overall then, five RBD loop regions have structures that do not vary significantly with the RBD state (370--375 and the four single conformation loops in the RBD), while the other six do potentially vary.